scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 topics were distinct to particular demographic groups.

-The following figure shows the distribution over topics by sex for the self-summary essy.
+The following figure shows the distribution over topics by sex for the self-summary essay.
 The highest proportion of users, of either sex, were in the "about me" group.
 This is not surprising given the essay prompt.
 For most topics, the proportion of females and males was fairly even.
 One notable exception was with the "enthusiastic" topic, which females belonged to at